-The Sun is a star around which the Earth rotates.
+The Sun is a star around which the Earth turns.

-The Sun revolves around itself, however, since it is constituted by a great mass of gases, the different regions do not revolve solidarily, but they do it at different speeds, that depend on the latitude.
+The Sun revolves around itself.
+However, since it is constituted by a large mass of gases, the different regions do not rotate in solidarity, but they do so at different speeds, which depend on latitude.

-The Sun, and with it the whole solar system, moves to a point of the firmament located in the constellation of Hercules at a speed of about 19 km / s.
-This is because the Sun has a translational movement around the galactic center, like all the stars of the Galaxy, whose period is 200 million years.
+The Sun, and with it the entire solar system, moves towards a point in the firmament located in the constellation of Hercules at a speed of about 19 km / s.
+This is because the Sun has a movement of translation around the galactic center, like all the stars of the Galaxy, whose period is 200 million years.

-The Sun is formed by a number of concentric layers, but the only ones that can be directly observed are the outer ones, which are called the photosphere, chromosphere and crown, respectively, and constitute the so-called solar atmosphere.
+The Sun is formed by a certain number of concentric layers, but the only ones that can be directly observed are the external ones, which are called the photosphere, chromosphere and corona, respectively, and constitute the so-called solar atmosphere.
 Each of these layers has distinctive properties that are its own.
-The transition from the properties of one layer to those of the next does not take place abruptly, but gradually.
+The transition of the properties of one layer to those of the next does not take place in a brusque way, but gradually.